La Ruta de los Cenotes – Cancun closest cenotes to visit in a half-day trip

 Cenotes Zapote is a Park that includes 4 different cenotes, 2 open cenotes, and 2 cave cenotes (underground).

-The park offers different activities and different packages that you can choose from, on their website.
+The park offers various activities and packages on its website.

-During the tour a guide will assist you along your circuit and also the facilities have safety rails to access the cenotes which are suitable for every age
+During the tour, a guide will assist you along your circuit, and the facilities have safety rails to access the cenote,s which are suitable for every age

 There is a regional buffet with handmade tortillas presented in Yucatecan tacos and fresh water for you to purchase.